suchipi/Comfy-Creator/README.md

 - Wear a silly mask!
 - Make a room with lots of secrets and fake walls/floors.
 Use hidden pressure plates, too!
 - Run redstone right up the walls to hide contraptions more easily (use the redstone pen or redstone quill)
-- Disguise a cactus as another block, and surprise your friends when they get hurt by it!
 - Use Applied Energistics 2 to solve your item organization problems!
 - Build a traditional Japanese village!
 - Make a scale replica of a famous building, then cause a nuclear meltdown inside to destroy it!